| |

 Peach Butter

-Peach season is in full swing and I couldn’t be happier.
+Peach season is in full swing, and I couldn’t be happier.
 Peaches are my favorite fruit hands down.
-I love having canned peaches in the pantry for spur-of-the-moment deserts, and peach jam for toast and biscuits.
+I love having canned peaches in the pantry for spur-of-the-moment desserts, and peach jam for toast and biscuits.
 Except peach jam has soooo much sugar in it.

 That’s why I love peach butter so much.
 It has all the peach flavor mixed with cinnamon, cloves, and nutmeg, with a whole lot less sugar.
 I feel so much better about eating peach butter than peach jam.

-The two major tweaks were to change the allspice to nutmeg (because I didn’t have allspice) and to use my food mill to prepare the peaches instead of going through all the blanching, peeling, and chopping steps.
-We have the Back To Basics food strainer, which is great, especially for big jobs.
-But most of the time I use the Roma strainer, (which we call the “popper” because of the noise it makes).
+The two significant tweaks were to replace the allspice with nutmeg (because I didn’t have any) and to use my food mill to prepare the peaches instead of going through the blanching, peeling, and chopping steps.
+We have the Back To Basics food strainer, which is excellent, especially for big jobs.
+But most of the time, I use the Roma strainer (which we call the “popper” because of the noise it makes).
 It’s much easier to put together, take apart, clean, and use.
-Either way, a food stainer in my opinion, is priceless if you make much apple sauce or tomato juice.
+Either way, a food stainer, in my opinion, is priceless if you make a lot of apple sauce or tomato juice.
 Or peach butter…

 How to make delicious peach butter